 Platforms such as Circle and MetalPay can be used for this purpose.
 Transferring digital assets between two accounts is remarkably simple: to send funds from your wallet, all you need is the recipient’s address.

-Major money transfer firms like MoneyGram are also exploring integration of blockchain technology.
+Major money transfer firms like MoneyGram are also exploring the integration of blockchain technology.
 In 2019, MoneyGram partnered with crypto-transfer startup Ripple (XRP), integrating Ripple’s On Demand Liquidity product to trade FX at a corporate level using XRP.

 MoneyGram CEO Kamila Chytil is also on record as saying that blockchain is the future of global cross-border payments and money transfers.